memgraph/docs/cypher-manual/clauses/call.md

 RETURN n, parent.age;
 ```

-This query results in a semantic exception since the returned expression has not been aliased and can not be interpreted
+The above query results in a semantic exception since the expression returned in the
-correctly on the exit of the subquery.
-By aliasing the expression we can reference it correctly on the exit of the subquery
+subquery has not been aliased and can not be interpreted correctly.
+By aliasing the
-and use it in the outer scope.
+returned expression upon exiting the subquery, it can be used in the outer scope.

 Valid use:
 ```cypher